tensorflow/community/rfcs/20181217-tf2-random-numbers.md

 *   Calling `tf.random.set_seed()` reinitializes the sequence of op seeds, addressing [GitHub issue 9171](https://github.com/tensorflow/tensorflow/issues/9171).
 *   Switching to new RNG APIs are an opportunity to switch to a different RNG algorithm that can be efficiently implemented on both TPUs and GPUs.
 We include a number identifying the algorithm being used in the RNG state so we can be sure that different devices agree on which algorithm to use or raise an error.
 *   Symbols moved to the `tf.random` namespace.

-We may need to add additional features, like batch seeds for the stateless random ops to address DeepMind use cases.
+*   Additional features, like batch seeds for the stateless random ops to address DeepMind use cases.

 ## Questions and Discussion Topics